akshaynorth/Djangomilestoneproject/README.md

 6. On the *Connect to GitHub* section click on the **Connect to GitHub** button

-7. Tyoe the name of the repo "Djangomilestoneproject" - Click on search and then click connect
+7. Tyoe the name of the repo "Djangomilestoneproject" - click on search and then click connect

 8. On the pop-up windows that shows up for authorization, click on the **Authorize Heroku** button